maxplanck-ie/snakepipes/docs/index.rst

-:ref:`ChIP-Seq`                 Use the DNA mapping output and run ChIP/Input normalization and peak calling :ref:`RNA-Seq`                  RNA-Seq workflow : From mapping to differential expression using DEseq2 :ref:`scRNA-Seq`                Single-cell RNA-Seq workflow : From mapping to differential expression
+:ref:`ChIP-Seq`                 Use the DNA mapping output and run ChIP/Input normalization and peak calling :ref:`RNA-Seq`                  RNA-Seq workflow : From mapping to differential expression using DEseq2 :ref:`scRNA-Seq`                Single-cell RNA-Seq workflow : From mapping to differential expression :ref:`HiC`                      Hi-C analysis workflow, from mapping to TAD calling
 =============================== ===========================================================================================

 Quick start